CEO-netizen/SeaShell/docs/CONTRIBUTING.md

   ```sh
   make
 ```
-> If there are any errors please fix them to the best of your ability and submit a pull request.
+> If there are any errors please to the do best you can and submit a pull request.

+---

+## Recent Improvements

+- Improved argument parsing to support quoted strings (single and double quotes).
+- Support for escaped quotes inside quoted strings.
+- Error handling for unmatched quotes during command parsing.
+- These improvements allow more complex commands with spaces and quotes to be parsed correctly.

+Please test these features thoroughly when contributing further changes.